“So, where are you going to go to college?”

 Yes, good college admissions consultants are expensive.
 But so is college itself—because it’s an investment in your child’s education and future earnings.
 For families who seek the advice and guidance of an admissions coach, spending a little more to get exactly what they want is a no-brainer.
 After all, that’s why people hire expert professionals.

 A good college admissions consultant can take all of that away.
-He or she will make a timeline, a college list, suggest extracurricular activities, review your courses, provide feedback on essays, help you prep for interviews, and generally make sure you’re on the right path.
+He or she will make a timeline, a college selection list, suggest and provide in-depth guidance on appropriate extracurricular activities, develop a narrative that will help you stand apart from your peers, review your courses, provide guidance on the dozens of college essays involved in the process, help you prep for college interviews, and generally make sure you’re on the right path.
 Having someone with years of experience ensures that you’ll present your best self in your applications while also minimizing the stress and anxiety that too often accompanies the process.

 There are four crucial things a good college consultant will provide you and your child:

-Admissions consultants also help students get the most out of high school.
-The open secret about college admissions is that the things college love to see—engaged extracurricular involvement, great grades in hard classes, meaningful volunteering—are also the things that make high school more fun and enriching for students.
-A good admissions consultant will expose you to all kinds of opportunities, tailored to your interests, that will improve your high school experience.
+College admissions consulting also helps students get the most out of high school.
+The open secret about college admissions is that the things college love to see—engaged extracurricular involvement, evidence of strong leadership and interpersonal skills, great grades in hard classes, meaningful volunteering—are also the things that make high school more fun and enriching for students.
+A good college admissions consultant will expose you to all kinds of opportunities, help you to develop your interests and improve your overall high school experience.

-A good admissions consultant will help you become a more competitive candidate.
+A good college admissions consultant will help you become a more competitive candidate.
 The earlier you start, the better, as students will have more time to ameliorate weaknesses and improve their stories.
-The admissions landscape is highly competitive for colleges, independent schools, and graduate programs, and often it’s not easy to understand how to get from where you are to where you want to be.
+The college admissions landscape is highly competitive for colleges, and often it’s not easy to understand how to get from where you are to where you want to be.
 Having a knowledgeable admissions consultant will provide that road map.

 An admissions consultant can also help students find the exact right program.
 It can be easy to fixate on a particular course of study or one or two schools, but are they really the places that are going to provide the best education, in the right-fit environment, and prepare you for where you want to go afterward?
 Good admissions consultants know the landscape better than anyone and can point you toward the perfect schools and programs for you.

 Finally, an admissions consultant can also help students prepare for college and beyond.
-Many of the skills students develop while working with an admissions consultant—deciding on a major, writing a personal statement, creating a resume, practicing for an interview—will come in handy later in life.
-Working with an admissions consultant can set them on the right track, academically and professionally, and give them the confidence to succeed in college and beyond.
+Many of the skills students develop while working with an admissions consultant—deciding on a major, writing a personal statement or college essay, creating a resume, practicing for an interview—will come in handy later in life.
+Working with an admissions consultant can set students on the right track, academically and professionally, and give them the confidence to succeed in college and beyond.

 Contact us to learn more about our admissions consulting services.